MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_clfs_mgmt_policy.md

 The structure that provides the detailed information about a policy whose <b>PolicyType</b> is <b>ClfsMgmtPolicyAutoShrink</b>.

-#### AutoShrink.Percentage

-When the percentage of free space in the log reaches <b>Percentage</b>, the log will shrink.
-Percentage is expressed as a number between 0 and 100, so a value of 25 would mean 25 percent.

 ### -field PolicyParameters.AutoShrink.Percentage

 When the percentage of free space in the log reaches <b>Percentage</b>, the log will shrink.
 Percentage is expressed as a number between 0 and 100, so a value of 25 would mean 25 percent.